ome/omero_search_engine/readme.rst

         * There is a method inside manage.py script (add_resource_data_to_es_index) that reads the CSV files and inserts the data to the Elasticsearch index.
         * I am investigating automatic updates of the elastic search data in case of the data inside the PostgreSQL database has been changed.

-    * The data can be transferred directly from the Omero database to the Elasticsearch using a method inside manage.py (get_index_data_from_database):
+    * The data can be transferred directly from the OMERO database to the Elasticsearch using a method inside manage.py (get_index_data_from_database):
         * It creates the elastic search indices for each resource
         * it queries the Omero database, after receiving the data it process and push them to the Elasticsearch indices.
         * This process takes a relatively long time, it depends on the hosting machine specs.
 The user can adjust how many rows can be processed at one call to the Omero database: